pushparaj-praveen/Termux/README.md

-this is an example of creating a merge conflict
+this is an example of creating a pull request hello vanakkam:
-1
-2
-3
-4
-5
-: